jutalexa2024/homework14/README.md

 Open a pull request to the main repository.

 ##Contribution Guidelines
-Ensure your code adheres to the project's style and conventions.
+Ensure your code adheres to the projects style and conventions.
 Include meaningful commit messages.
 Update documentation if necessary.
 Tests